Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileClientSSLCertURI     - A link, usable in making REST calls, referring to the requested profile's assigned SSL Cert. (the URL contains the IP address of the BIG-IQ device)

 #### "Create Client SSL Profile" Request

+This request will create a Client SSL Profile from the environment variables' values. it populates other environment variables related to the profile for future use as well.

 The inputs and outputs of the request are explained below: